gtg529s/TW.Recurrence/README.md

 see the [wiki](https://github.com/TonightWe/TW.Recurrence/wiki) for available documentation.

 **Examples:**
-Look at the [Unit Tests](https://github.com/TonightWe/TW.Recurrence/tree/master/Src/TW.Recurrence.Tests.Unit) for example usage of all recurrence types
+Look at the [unit tests](https://github.com/TonightWe/TW.Recurrence/tree/master/Src/TW.Recurrence.Tests.Unit) for example usage of all recurrence types

 **Getting Started:**
 see the [Quickstart](https://github.com/TonightWe/TW.Recurrence/wiki/Quickstart) to get started.